Visit the APhA Experience Zone

 Mobile App and Program Guide

-The primary methods of providing comprehensive information about Annual Meeting activities is via the APhA2019 Mobile App and Program Guide.
-If you require assistance downloading or navigating the App, stop by Information Central in the Convention Center, 4th level.
-Hard copies of the Program Guide are available at the Bag Bar at Registration.
+The primary methods of providing comprehensive information about Annual Meeting activities are via the APhA2019 Mobile App and Program Guide.
+If you require assistance downloading or navigating the App, stop by Information Central in the Convention Center, Level 4.
+Hard copies of the Program Guide are available at the Bag Bar at Registration, Level 4.

-The Mothers' Room is located in Room 416 in the Skybridge Lobby of the Convention Center.
+The Mothers’ Room is in the Convention Center, Suite C, Level 6.
 Refrigeration is not provided.

 |Thursday, March 21||2:00 pm–5:00 pm*|